Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 heli-skiing

-The pinnacle of the sport, heli-skiing operates in a limited number of resorts and is the preserve of the better skiers and snowboarders.
-Those boarding a flight to a distant peak know they are involved in something special.
+The pinnacle of snow sports, heli-skiing operates in a limited number of resorts and is reserved for experienced skiers and snowboarders.
+Those boarding a flight to a distant peak know they are involved in something extraordinary.
 The flight is spectacular, as is the descent through remote off-piste terrain.

 Hot air ballons being inflated on a snowy field